Personal Injury Accidents: Preserve Evidence

 Return to the Scene

-If the accident occurred anywhere outside of your home you should return to the scene where the accident happened.
+If the car accident occurred anywhere outside of your home you should return to the scene where the accident happened.
 Take some time to survey the area and look for any extenuating circumstances which may have contributed to causing the accident.
 You may find something that you overlooked while disoriented from the accident like a traffic light that isn’t working properly.
 Also, you may just get lucky and find someone there who saw the accident or has witnessed other similar accidents in the same spot.

 Take photographs while you are there.
 Be sure to take pictures from many different angles including your viewpoint from where the accident happened.
 This will help keep your memory fresh about the events of the accident as well as document the scene.
 Furthermore, this will show the insurance company later how prepared you are to get the settlement you deserve.
 In the event of a vehicle accident make sure and photograph the site during the same time of day and day of the week as when your accident occurred.